Green Béchamel with Spinach

 Ingredients

-👉 For this recipe, I used the classic bechamel (with butter, cooked on the stove) but it can easily be made with bechamel cooked in the microwave.
+👉 For this recipe, I used the classic béchamel (with butter, cooked on the stovetop) but it can also be easily made with béchamel cooked in the microwave.

 Tools